clark-lindsay/loader/README.md

 # loader

+## disclaimer

+i started working on this project as a result of a suggestion from a friend that building a load tester and using it against naively constructed services to practice building/ fixing systems to make them more resilient against load.

+this project is not now, and may never, be suitable for use by others, but i hope it will be!

 <!-- MDOC !-->

 `loader` is a load-generating library that allows you to define arbitrary distributions of arbitrary work via mathematical functions and small structs.